 In an interview conducted in Ladino by Seattle scholar Albert Adatto, Solomon Shaki, a Holocaust survivor who served as caretaker of the Jewish cemetery, recalls the day of his bar mitsva in Salonica just before World War II:

-SHAKI : Si, es diskurso era komposado, alav a-shalom, a la hakham i profesor Barukh ben Yaakov, grande profesor de Salonik de lingua Ebrea i de Tora.
+SHAKI : Si, es deskurso era komposado, alav a-shalom, a la hakham i profesor Barukh ben Yaakov, grande profesor de Salonik de lingua Ebrea i de Tora.

 ADATTO: Did you have a bar mitsva?

 SHAKI: Yes.
-My Torah portion that I read was that of “va-yikkhu li teruma” (“Take for me an offering”).
-My haftara portion [from the Prophets] was that of “va-Adonai natan hokhma li-Shelomo” (“And God gave Solomon wisdom”).
-My name is Solomon, and my haftara was about God giving King Solomon wisdom.
+My Torah portion that I read was that of va-yikkhu li teruma (“Take for me an offering”).1 My haftara portion [from the Prophets] was that of va-Adonai natan hokhma li-Shelomo (“And God gave Solomon wisdom”).2 My name is Solomon, and my haftara was about God giving King Solomon wisdom.

 ADATTO: Did you give a speech in Ladino?

-SHAKI: Yes, my speech was written by Barukh ben Yaakov, may he rest in peace, who was an eminent professor of Hebrew and Torah studies in Salonica.
+SHAKI: Yes, my speech was written by Barukh ben Yaakov, may he rest in peace, who was an eminent professor of Hebrew and Torah studies in Salonica.3

 ADATTO: Excellent, thank you very much.

-We all know that even today parents and teachers help their children with their bar and bat mitsva speeches, but prior to World War II, as Shaki’s testimony suggests, the custom was for teachers to ghost write their pupils’ speech en toto.
+Even today, parents and teachers help their children with their bar and bat mitsva speeches.
+But prior to World War II, as Shaki’s testimony suggests, the custom was for teachers to ghost write their pupils’ speech en toto.

 The transformation of the bar mitsva speech in Seattle